Priya730/Priya730/README.md

 ## About Me 👩‍💻

-* 🎓 I am sophomore at PDPU, Gandhinagar, pursuing my Bachelors in Electrical Engineering.</br>
+* 🎓 I am a sophomore at PDPU, Gandhinagar, pursuing my Bachelors in Electrical Engineering.</br>
-* 🔭 I am a passinate learner exploring Web Development and the Google Cloud Platform☁.</br>
+* 🔭 I am a passionate learner exploring Web Development and the Google Cloud Platform☁.</br>

 ## My Experiences